g00364787/GMIT-PROJ-52446----FUNDAMENTALS-OF-DATA-ANALYSIS/README.md

 # GMIT-PROJ-52446----FUNDAMENTALS-OF-DATA-ANALYSIS

-## This is the project suubmission for GMIT Module 52446.
+## This is the project submission for GMIT Module 52446.

 ### Files in this repository were written in JUPYTER notebook.